frankshearar/builderCI/README.md

-[Serge got things started](https://github.com/SergeStinckwich/PlayerST) using [Lukas' builder](https://github.com/renggli/builder), with [travis-ci](http://travis-ci.org/), so I'm aiming to team up [Metacello](https://github.com/dalehenrich/metacello-work) and **builder** to make the setup and ci test scripts as painless as possible ...
+[Serge got things started](https://github.com/SergeStinckwich/PlayerST) using [Lukas' builder](https://github.com/renggli/builder), with [travis-ci](http://travis-ci.org/), so I'm aiming to team up [Metacello](https://github.com/dalehenrich/metacello-work) and **builder** to make the setup and maintenance of CI test scripts for [Pharo](http://www.pharo-project.org/home) and [Squeak](http://www.squeak.org/) as painless as possible ...